Perfect for using up some of the homegrown courgettes, this very speedy soda bread is made and ready to serve within about 45 minutes.

 To sprinkle over:

-- a little self-raising flour
+- about a tablespoon of plain flour

 - about 40g mature Cheddar, grated